-The Hellenic Journal of Companion Animal Medicine (H.J.C.A.M.) is a peer-reviewed, bilingual (Greek and English), publication of the Hellenic Companion Animal Veterinary Society (H.C.A.V.S.), which aims at the continuing education of the companion animal practitioners.
+The Hellenic Journal of Companion Animal Medicine (H.J.C.A.M.) is a peer-reviewed, bilingual (Greek and British English), publication of the Hellenic Companion Animal Veterinary Society (H.C.A.V.S.), which aims at the continuing education of the companion animal practitioners.

 Manuscripts should be submitted for review, with the consent that they have not been submitted simultaneously or published in part or in full, to other journals.

 The aim of the journal is to publish articles dealing with all aspects of companion animal medicine.
 Manuscripts that will be considered for publication are of the following types:

 1) Editorials: Short articles or commentaries of current issues and topics commissioned by the Editorial Board.

 2) Reviews: They cover modern veterinary issues.
 They should present the most recent information available and the clinical experience of the authors, while they may also contain the conclusions of original articles or case series of the authors.
 Reviews should be written by one to three authors, and their length should be limited to 5.000 words and up to 50 references.

 3) Original articles: These are original studies of basic and clinical research or prospective studies.
 The main text should be limited to 4.000 words and up to 50 references.

 4) Case reports: Detailed description of unique or rarely reported clinical entities or application of new diagnostic methods or therapeutic interventions of one to five cases.
 If the number of cases presented is more than five then the manuscript will fall under the category of a Retrospective study.
 The text should be limited to 3.000 words and up to 20 references.